 2D.
-Direct Loss of Habitat
+Habitat Loss or Damage

-- 2.73 Direct loss of habitat, for wind farm infrastructure, is not generally perceived to be a major concern for birds, depending on local circumstances and t he scale of land-take required for the wind farm and associated infrastructure.
-Onshore infrastructure, including access roads, substations, turbine bases etc will involve land take, which could be considerable in remote upland areas or in steppe grasslands, where birds may suffer a restriction of the available habitat, for example as a result of new roads.
-Also, the opening of new roads in such remote locations might represent an important additional impact, for example enabling generally increased acces s.
-However, local hydrology may be detrimentally affected in sensitive habitats, e.g. peatland soils (see para.
-2.76).
-Direct loss of habitat is potentially important in forest habitats, where wind farms and their associated infrastructure require removal of the vegetation. - 2.74 Offshore, generally, direct habitat loss is small -scale, primarily for turbine bases and cables at sea.
-The type of anchorage used (gravity sunk concrete cassions, drilled or piled monopiles) will affect the scale of habitat loss.
-It is not thought that the extent of habitat loss associated with offshore wind farms currently proposed is a serious concern for birds, but it may become so as increasingly large wind farms are promoted offshore, or in particular local circumstance s e.g. sandbanks in shallow waters.
-Habitat change or degradation, arising from changes in sedimentary processes, may be significant if large numbers of turbines are sited on sandbanks (see para.
-2.80) that are valuable foraging locations.
-The cumulative loss of such habitat may become a significant factor, especially if multiple, large developments are sited in such locations, and may be additive to disturbance exclusion.
+Loss of or damage to habitat, resulting from wind farm infrastructure, is not generally perceived to be a major concern for birds outside designated or qualifying sites of national and international importance for biodiversity, depending on local circumstances and the scale of land-take required for the wind farm and associated infrastructure.
+The cumulative loss of or damage to sensitive habitats may be significant, especially if multiple, large developments are sited in such locations, eg on sandbanks in shallow waters or on peatlands.
+Furthermore, direct habitat loss may be additive to disturbance exclusion.

+Onshore infrastructure, including access roads, substations, turbine bases etc will involve land take, which could be considerable in remote upland areas or in steppe grasslands, where birds may suffer fragmentation and a restriction of the available habitat, for example as a result of new roads.
+The opening of new roads in such remote locations might also represent an important additional impact, for example enabling generally increased access.
+Local hydrology may be interrupted in sensitive habitats, eg peatland soils, by turbine anchorage and access roads.
+Direct loss of habitat is potentially important in forest habitats, where wind farms and their associated infrastructure require removal of the vegetation.

+Offshore, generally, direct habitat loss is small-scale, primarily for turbine bases and cables at sea.
+The type of anchorage used (gravity base, drilled or piled monopiles, suction base) will affect the scale of habitat loss.

+Offshore changes in sediment transport around the fixed structures may have implications for coastal erosion and sea defences.
+This is an unknown impact.
+It may be of only local, if any significance, depending on the size of the wind farm and the distance offshore.
+However, turbines sited in areas of particularly dynamic sediments may interfere with natural processes, with consequent implications for benthos and fish populations.
+Habitat loss, change or degradation, arising from changes in sedimentary processes, may be significant if large numbers of turbines are sited on sandbanks that are valuable foraging locations.
+This in turn may affect food availability for birds.
+For example, accretion around turbines located on sandbanks may raise the height of substrate so that its exposure time is greater, altering its suitability for sandeels.
+The hydrological and geomorphological implications of siting fixed structures on these substrates need to be assessed as well as the ecology of these areas.
+In particular, the cumulative effects on hydrology arising from multiple, large-scale wind farms is unknown.